The burden of cluster headache

 What are the two types?

 People can suffer from episodic or chronic cluster headaches.
-Most sufferers—80%-90%–have episodic cluster headache.
+Most sufferers —80%-90%— have episodic cluster headache.
 While episodic cluster headache has alternating periods with or without attacks, chronic cluster headache normally occurs for 1 year or longer without remission or with remission periods lasting less than 3 months.

-Patients are looking for new treatments
+Patients are looking for a new approach to treatment

 Despite the debilitating nature of cluster headache, many patients are not satisfied with their current treatment options, and they need new treatments.
 A recent survey revealed deep dissatisfaction among cluster headache sufferers.*